linode/docs/docs/quick-answers/linux/how-to-use-journalctl/index.md

 ### Anatomy of a Log Record

 The following is an example of the structured data of a log record, as displayed by `journalctl -o verbose`.
-For more information on this data struture, review [the man page for journalctl](https://www.freedesktop.org/software/systemd/man/journalctl.html):
+For more information on this data structure, review [the man page for journalctl](https://www.freedesktop.org/software/systemd/man/journalctl.html):

 {{< output >}}
 Fri 2018-08-31 12:00:25.543177 EDT [s=0b341b44cf194c9ca45c99101497befa;i=70d5;b=a09dce7b2c1c458d861d7d0f0a7c8c65;m=9fb524664c4;t=57517dfc5f57d;x=97097ca5ede0dfd6]